 Transgenderism is not a mental illness, and your child’s sense that they identify as another gender does not demand treatment.
 Therapy can, however, help your child find new ways to cope with the challenges of transgender stigma, so consider sending your child to a transgender-friendly psychotherapist.

 Avoid assuming that your child’s transgender identity means they will want surgery or hormonal treatments.
 While these certainly may be options, avoid pushing them.
 Many transgender children prefer to live as their chosen gender for many years before pursuing treatment.
 Treatment can be difficult and expensive, so if your child is comfortable slowly transitioning, there’s nothing wrong with this.

 Help Yourself So You Can Better Help Your Child

-Transgenderism can be a challenge for families, who may deal with stigma, unkind relatives, and changed visions of their children’s future.
+Transgenderism can be a challenge for families, who may deal with stigma, unkind relatives, and changing visions of their children’s future.
 Your child’s transition will be hard for them and for you.
 There is a tremendous mental adjustment that parents of trans children have to make, and you may need to seek your own professional support so that you can cope effectively with this monumental change.
 You will be able to best help your child if you yourself have come to terms with your child's identity.

 There are now at least 1.4 million adults living as transgender.
-Your child is not alone, and can have a happy, enriched adult life—but only with support.
+Your child is not alone and can have a happy, enriched adult life—but only with support.
 The single best predictor of outcomes in transgender populations is support from families.
 Offer your child this unconditional support, and watch them flourish into a happy, healthy adult.